gitworkflows/GitReleaser/docs/recipes/require-commits.md

 # Require Commits

-By default, release-git does not check the number of commits upfront.
-Configure `"git.requireCommits": true` to exit the release-git process if there are no commits since the latest tag.
+By default, gitreleaser does not check the number of commits upfront.
+Configure `"git.requireCommits": true` to exit the gitreleaser process if there are no commits since the latest tag.

 ### Using `hooks.before:init` as well?